andy5995/vs-fltk/docs/for-developers.md

 ## Building requirements

 You will need a proper Linux environment, with a modern C++ toolchain installed.
-Specifically, I suggest `clang-19` as this repo is using modern C23 features like `#embed` to make everyone's life a bit easier.
+Specifically, I suggest `clang-17` or higher, as this repo is using modern C23 features like `#embed` to make everyone's (my) life a bit easier.
 In addition to that, this repo makes use of:

 - [meson](https://mesonbuild.com/) as its main build system.
-Any recent-ish version will do (unless you want zig to simplify cross-compiling for which 1.60 is needed)
+Any recent-ish version will do (unless you need `zig` to simplify cross-compiling; for that >= 1.60 is needed)
-- [bun](https://bun.sh/) as the ts/js runtime to support some codegen and the more complex releasing pipelines.
+- [bun](https://bun.sh/) as the ts/js runtime to support all the code generation tasks and some of the more complex pipelines.
    I hate bash, and this is what replaces it.
-- [libcurl] unless you are trying to compile a release without it, which is supported.
+- **libcurl-dev**, unless you are trying to compile a custom version without network support, which is supported.

-At the moment only Linux is supported, probably on any of the major CPU architecture.
-Possibly some more UNIX-like systems.
+At the moment, only Linux is supported or tested, probably on any of the major CPU architectures.
+Wider support for POSIX systems is also likely.
-This is just temporary limitation, as all dependencies are portable, but my own code is not.
+This is just temporary limitation, as all dependencies are portable, but my own code is probably not.

 ### Optional features

-TODO: LSP link.
+There is an ongoing effort to write and release a minimal LSP and vscode extension.
+Once it is ready TODO add link here.

 ## Building process